-Assuming landfill closure construction occurs during 2032, the report estimates the present value of the closure construction at \$1,200,000 and annual post-closure monitoring cost at \$21,000.
+On June 18, 2021, the City received a life cycle cost estimate of its landfill from its engineering firm.
+The report estimated the present value of the landfill closure construction, assuming it occurs during 2032, at \$1,200,000 and annual post-closure monitoring cost at \$21,000.
 Actual cost to close the landfill may be higher due to inflation, changes in technology, or changes in regulations.
 The City's rate of use of the landfill will affect the exact timing of the closure.